How many Children suffer from Food Allergies?

 IgG ELISA which uses a finger-prick blood sample, is considered the best to detect the problem foods.
-Testing is best done under the guidance of a nutritional therapist (BANTregistered) or allergy expert who can then devise a diet for your child that avoids any allergy-provoking foods and can also recommend suitable alternatives.
+Testing is best done under the guidance of a nutritional therapist (BANTregistered) or allergy expert who can then devise a diet for your child that avoids any allergy-provoking foods and can

 TOP 8 FOOD ALLERGIES AFFECTING KIDS:

 - Tree nuts (walnuts, pecans, almonds): Tree nut reactions can also be severe resulting in itching, swelling on the lips, mouth, etc., gastric pain and respiratory problems to severe anaphylaxis, which include nausea, vomiting, weak or rapid pulse, difficulty breathing, confusion and loss of consciousness.

 - Soybeans: Found in baked goods and cereals, soybeans and soy are common causes of allergies.
 Many times, reactions to soy start with soy-based infant formula.
 Reading food labels is key when a child has a soy allergy.

 - Milk: Most kids post-weaning are put on Cow’s milk.
 Not every child’s system tolerates the new milk type.
 Sheep and goat milk allergies are also common.
 Some kids who are allergic to cow’s milk are also allergic to soy milk.
 A majority of them outgrow their milk allergy by the age of 3

 - Eggs: Allergy caused by egg white is one of the most common allergies.
 Symptoms usually start within a few minutes or a few hours of eating eggs or foods containing egg.